Emergency Department (ED)

-The Emergency Department (ED) at the Children's Hospital of Michigan at the Detroit Medical Center is an American College of Surgeons certified level one pediatric trauma center.
+The Emergency Department (ED) at the Children's Hospital of Michigan is an American College of Surgeons certified level one pediatric trauma center.
 We are also a regional burn and poison control center.
-The department cares for approximately 90,000 patients annually, making it one of the busiest pediatric emergency departments in the country.
-When pediatric patients need emergency transport, Children's Hospital of Michigan's PANDA One
+The department cares for approximately 85,000 patients annually, making it one of the busiest pediatric emergency departments in the country.
+When pediatric patients need emergency transport, Children's Hospital of Michigan's PANDA One offers a dedicated pediatric and neonatal ambulance service and team.

-The ED is divided into five different pods, each with it's own health care team.
-This structure provides safe, efficient, highest quality of care.
+The ED is divided into five different pods, each with its own health care team.
+This structure is designed to provide safe, efficient, highest quality of care.
 The ED is staffed by fellowship trained pediatric emergency physicians, pediatricians and nurse practitioners.
-The pediatric emergency medicine fellowship program, the second largest in the country, attracts exceptional candidates from all over the United States.
-Our patients also benefit from being exclusively cared for by nurses trained in pediatric emergencies.
+The pediatric emergency medicine fellowship program attracts exceptional candidates from all over the United States.
+Our patients also benefit from being cared for by nurses trained in pediatric emergencies.
 The ED also utilizes the latest and safest processes and techniques to provide optimal care to children.